Containers licence summary

-- A licence is valid for four weeks and can only be obtained once a site meeting has taken place with an area enforcement officer.
+- a licence is valid for 4 weeks and can only be obtained once a site meeting has taken place with a neighbourhood safety officer

-- Single containers shall have at least four lights one at each corner during the hours of darkness and clearly visible to all traffic.
+- single containers shall have at least 4 lights, 1 at each corner, during the hours of darkness and clearly visible to all traffic

 We can serve notice under the appropriate section of the Highways Act 1980 to deal with the removal of the obstruction.